OWASP: Top 10 Web Application Security Risks

 IoT devices often collect vast amounts of personal information but fail to implement adequate privacy safeguards.
 Ensuring proper encryption, anonymization, and user consent management are essential to protecting user privacy.

-1. Unsecured Data Transmission and Storage
+- Insecure Data Transfer and Storage

 Data transmitted by IoT devices is frequently sent without encryption, making it susceptible to interception.
 Securing communication channels (such as TLS) and encrypting stored data are vital to safeguarding sensitive user information.